 This course will conduct an analysis of research-based intervention strategies for students with varying disabilities.
 Content will include, but not be limited to literary and reading comprehension, written composition, and mathematics.
 Portfolio and curricular options will also be a component of the course.
 There will be an emphasis on Reading Assessment and Instruction in this course.

-This course will begin the process of building a working network of state and local agencies who assist in the transition planning stages for students with disabilities.
+Credit hours: 3 This course will begin the process of building a working network of state and local agencies that assist in the transition planning stages for students with disabilities.
 Guest speakers representing agencies and their specific services will provide teachers with helpful information for parents and caregivers as the process requires early planning and direction.

 Step 1.
 Apply online at degrees.snu.edu/apply